polterguy/magic.data.common/README.md

     @1:world
 ```

-You can also nest operators, producing paranthesis, creating complex conditions, such as the following
+You can also nest operators, producing paranthesis, and create complex conditions, such as the following
 illustrates.

 ```